near/NEPs/0006-bingings.md

 ```rust
 log_utf16(len: u64, ptr: u64)
 ```
-Logs the UTF-16 encoded string.
+Logs the UTF-16 encoded string. `len` is the number of bytes in the string.

 ###### Normal behavior
 If `len == u64::MAX` then treats the string as null-terminated with two-byte sequence of `0x00 0x00`.